cybercongress/cybercongress/wiki/docs/cyb/cyb.md

 # Cyb: web3 browser

-@xhipster @asadovka

-## 0. Overview
+## Overview

 Cyb is simply a [web3](cyb/docs/web3-vision.md) browser.

-## 1. Principles

-## Agent respect
+## Principle of respect to agent

 In web3 this is the most fundamental principle.
-We focus on developers and advanced blockchain users who is able to work with private keys and transaction.
+We focus on developers and advanced blockchain users who are able to work with private keys and transaction.
 But Cyb is also friendly for everyone who wants to interact with consensus computers in a web of third generation.

-We respect agent attitude and principles.
+We respect agent's attitude and principles.
 So we offer 3 clear custom types of user behavior:

 - anonymous activity [no tracking at all]
 - private activity [abstract ID + events tracking ]
 - public activity [address + events tracking by web 3 provider]

 By default all activity is anonymous.
-Others must be explicitly asks permissions.
+Others must be explicitly ask permissions.
-For successful browser development application developers need to collect at least public and private data.
-Thus users of these 2 groups will be incentivized by giving nice perks from dapp developers.
+For successful browser development app developers need to collect at least public and private data.
+So users of these 2 groups will be incentivized by giving nice perks from app developers.

-## Contributions

-As an open source project we are welcome for contributions.
-Gitcoin is an excellent instrument that we use for delegating tasks for community a processing payments for completed ones.

-## Feature development

-We have our vision of how to develop browser and what kind of features develop first.
-But we give an opportunity for community to decide and vote with tokens what kind of browser we need to see in near future.
-Our product [Chaingear](https://github.com/cybercongress/chaingear) is also made for this.

-## Feedback and bug collection

-We use user's feedback to make products better.
-So we provide options for bug reporting and feedback leaving on every page.

-## 2. Cyb concepts
+## Cyb concepts

 Browser shell consists of the following concepts: